• Skip to primary navigation

 Notes

-Note 2: The caraway seed with the Oktoberfest sausage make for a classic German flavour profile.
-If you are using a different, strong type sausage you may want to substitute a spice that complements your sausage flavour, like red pepper flakes with Italian sausage or paprika with chorizo etc.
+Note 2: The caraway seed with the Oktoberfest sausage makes for a classic German flavour profile.
+If you are using a different, strong type of sausage, you may want to substitute a spice that complements your sausage flavour, like red pepper flakes with Italian sausage or paprika with chorizo, etc.

-Note 3: Milk and cream risks separating if it is cooked over high heat.
-To avoid this simmer the cabbage mixture in the chicken stock for 30 minutes.
+Note 3: Milk and cream risks separating if they are cooked over high heat.
+To avoid this, simmer the cabbage mixture in the chicken stock for 30 minutes.
 Reserve the 4 Tbsps of flour and add it to the cream/milk you are using at the end.
 Shake well to dissolve the flour.
 Next, thin the flour mixture with a bit of the hot chicken stock and mix well.
 Then add the warm milk/ cream mixture to the soup and heat through gently.

 Nutrition